Zuehlke/software-engineering-corner/drafts/own-graphql-spring-boot-starter.md

 org.example.GraphQLStarterAutoConfiguration
 ```

-Note that for older Spring versions, the `spring.factories` file was used for that purpose.
+Note that in older Spring versions, the `spring.factories` file was used for that purpose.
+Refer to the [Spring documentation](https://docs.spring.io/spring-boot/reference/features/developing-auto-configuration.html) for more information about creating your own auto-configuration.

 ## 6. Add a GraphQL schema to the starter